The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE: Introduction

-In this work, we show the results of the observations of HD~142527 taken with \ac{matisse}, together with combined modelling of previous observations from \ac{pionier} and \acs{gravity} obtained by \citet{lazareffStructureHerbigAeBe2017} and \citet{gravitycollaborationGRAVITYYoungStellar2019}, respectively.
-Similar to earlier studies of \acp{yso} \citep[e.g.][]{gravitycollaborationGRAVITYYoungStellar2021b, vargaMidinfraredEvidenceIronrich2024}, we focus on analysing these data by applying geometric disc models to determine the structure of the inner-disc region.
-In contrast to these earlier works, the plethora of observations from the \textit{H} to, especially, the \textit{N} band provides us with the opportunity to also study the time variability of HD~142527 over different epochs.
+In this work, we present \ac{matisse} observations of HD~142527, combined with modelling of previous observations from \ac{pionier} and GRAVITY data from \citet{Lazareff2017} and \citet{GRAVITYcollaboration2019}, respectively.
+Following earlier studies of \acp{yso} \citep[e.g.][]{GRAVITYCollaboration2021,Varga2024}, we analyse these data using geometric disc models to determine the inner-disc structure.
+In contrast to these previous works, the extensive observations from the \textit{H} to the \textit{N} band also allow us to study the time variability of HD~142527 across different epochs.

-The paper is structured as follows: in Sect.~\ref{sec:observations} we give an overview of the \ac{matisse} observations and provide the necessary background on data reduction and quality assessment.
-First results, directly obtained from the observations, are presented in Sect.~\ref{sec:results}.
-Our modelling approach is explained in Sect.~\ref{sec:modelling}, and discussed in Sect.~\ref{sec:discussion}, where the findings are placed into a wider context.
-Finally, we give a summary and conclusions in Sect.~\ref{sec:summaryAndConclusions}.
+The paper is structured as follows.
+In Sect.~\ref{sec:observations}, we give an overview of the \ac{matisse} observations and provide the necessary background on data reduction and quality assessment.
+We present first results, obtained directly from the observations, in Sect.~\ref{sec:results}.
+We explain our modelling approach in Sect.~\ref{sec:modelling}, and discuss it in Sect.~\ref{sec:discussion}, where we place the findings in a wider context.
+Finally, Sect.~\ref{sec:summaryAndConclusions} summarises the main conclusions.